EfrainPerez23/MovieSite/README.md

 You have to install `python 3.6`.

 You have to use a DBMS to run the database.
-I recomend Xampp or
+I recomend Xampp or Workbench.

+Import the database located at `Diseño folder`, the name is `movie.sql`

 **Remember**
 If you change your db credentials you have to change it in the `config.cfg` file.